one-2-five/catalystrd/README.md

 4. Install python version 3.7.7 using command
     #conda install python=3.7.7
 5. Install packages required for this setup using command
-    #pip install -r req.txt
+    #pip install -r requirements.txt

-    req.txt file you will find in this repo : "covid19webapp/covid19/"
+    requirements.txt file you will find in this repo : "covid19webapp/covid19/"

 6. Run Django server using  command
     #python manage.py runserver